enanomapper/tutorials/Added ontology terms/README.md

 # A collection on ontology parts

-The eNanoMapper ontology is mostly composed of other ontologies.
-A list of ontologies it includes the following:
+The eNanoMapper ontology is mostly composed of other ontologies, with extensions here and there.
+The full list of ontologies it includes is:

 * [Adverse Outcome Pathways Ontology](https://github.com/DataSciBurgoon/aop-ontology) (AOP)
 * [BioAssay Ontology](http://bioassayontology.org/) (BAO)